ThelmaEre/Analysis-of-U.S.-Used-Car-Market/README.md

 ## Dataset Link
 https://www.kaggle.com/datasets/ananaymital/us-used-cars-dataset

-Note: Some files are huge and will not open.
+Note: Some files are huge and will not open by simply clicking.
 You will have to download files to see the content or use the links in "Link to Files"